Poha recipe | Kanda Batata Poha Maharashtrian style

 It is a dish that is simple and quick to make with fewer ingredients.
 The basic ingredients in poha recipe are;

-2. Wash it 2-3 times.
-Do not over wash, the poha will absorb more water and become mushy.
+Do not overwash, the poha will absorb more water and become mushy.

 4. Keep it aside for 5-10 minutes.
 Do not skip this step.